 AVID National Demonstration School

-Farb Middle School was recently named an AVID National Demonstration School, a distinction that is unprecedented in the district.
-Farb is the first and only school with that distinction in the San Diego Unified School District.
+In 2010, Farb Middle School was named an AVID National Demonstration School, a distinction that is unprecedented in the district.
+Farb is the first and only middle school with that distinction in the San Diego Unified School District.
+Farb was revalidated in 2012 and again in 2016.

 What does it mean?
 AVID stands for Advancement Via Individual Determination.
-It is an educational program aimed originally at students who would be the first in their families to go to college.
-But its success at raising student achievement has attracted widespread admiration and adaptation of its methods.
-The program focuses on philosophy as well as nuts and bolts details like how to study, how to take notes in class, how to organize your desk and much more.
+It is an educational program aimed originally at students who were in the academic middle.
+But its success at raising student achievement has attracted widespread admiration and adaptation of its methods, and now the AVID system is in place schoolwide in many schools.
+The program focuses on a belief that all students can succeed and be college and career ready when they graduate from high school.
+AVID also focuses on strategies such as note taking, keeping an organized planner and binder, effectively collaborating in groups to problem solve and complete a project, and much more.

-How do schools win the designation?
-Farb has been preparing for a long time to spread the school-wide focus of academic rigor and adapt the methods of AVID.
+How do schools win the designation? .
 To win the honor of being an AVID Demonstration School, a school must exhibit a college-going culture evident throughout the campus, through rigor and high expectations for all students.
-The core program must provide excellent tutorials and quality implementation of the curriculum.
+The elective class must provide excellent tutorials, and content area classes must show quality implementation of the AVID curriculum.
 A demonstration school takes on the role of being an AVID learning site for other schools and organizations to observe in action.